-The two scholarships, made possible by the Commonwealth Heritage Forum, are generously funded by the Hamish Ogston Foundation.
-The funding will last for the duration of the two-year Programme, starting in September 2023 and finishing in July 2025.
+The two scholarships, made possible by the Commonwealth Heritage Forum, will last for the duration of the two-year Programme, starting in September 2023 and finishing in July 2025.

 The MA scholarships are intended for those working and studying in the areas of traditional building and craft skills that are most relevant to, or most needed in their own country to support its heritage.
 Priority will be given to those seeking to advance their knowledge, career, and sector leadership in respect of the following fields: